Volunteering in orphanages

 Given that human infants are 'designed' to maintain stable contact with secure attachment figures, there is perhaps no greater threat to their developmental integrity than disruption of the 'parent (caregiver)-child' relationship.
 Repeated early experiences of frustration in their need for stable and consistent soothing and attention, including separations, result in infants and young children developing insecure or disorganized attachments.

 The entrance of tourists into caring for vulnerable children

-However, it is on this landscape of child vulnerability that global tourists are encouraged to take part in the short-term care of young, vulnerable children through 'AIDS orphan tourism'.
+It is on this landscape of child vulnerability that global tourists are encouraged to take part in the short-term care of young, vulnerable children through volunteering in orphanages.

 Volunteer tourism operators frequently advertise the enormous 'needs' of both the institution and the children who reside there, and short-term volunteers are encouraged to 'make intimate connections' with 'previously neglected, abused and abandoned' young children and to take part in their daily caregiving activities.

 Dissolution of bonds with successive volunteers is damaging

 Inherently, the formation and dissolution of attachment bonds to successive volunteers is likely to be especially damaging to young children being cared for in such environments.
 The early adversity faced by young children with changing caregivers leaves them very vulnerable, putting them at greatly increased risk for developing disorganized attachments, thus affecting their socio-psychological development and long-term well-being.
 Consistently observed characteristics of children in institutional care are indiscriminate friendliness and an excessive need for attention.